How to Code Your ResNet from Scratch in Tensorflow?

 Relu Activation

 You might wonder why we have taken padding as ‘same’ only for all Convolution layers.
-The reason behind this is, we have to maintain the shape of our input until we add it to the residue.
-If the shape of the input gets changed, we will get a Numpy Error saying- “Two arrays with different shapes cannot be added”.
+This is because we have to maintain the shape of our input until we add it to the residue.
+If the input’s shape changes, we will get a Numpy Error saying- “Two arrays with different shapes cannot be added”.

 Code for Identity Block

-Now let’s code this block in Tensorflow with the help of Keras.
-To execute this code you will need to import the following:
+Now, let’s code this block in Tensorflow with Keras’s help.
+To execute this code, you will need to import the following:

 import tensorflow as tf